JosephLai241/URS/README.md

 # "What happens when I run this demo?"

 I have included a JSON file containing 56,107 unstructured comments that were scraped from [this r/AskReddit post][askreddit post].
 The demo will run both Rust and Python implementations concurrently and display a progress bar for each task.
-The far right columns contain the number of comments processed and the total number of comments to process as well as the time elapsed.
+The far right columns contain the number of comments processed over the total number of comments to process as well as the time elapsed.

 Here is a screenshot of one particular run: